HimanshuMohanty-Git24/Sorting-Visualizer/README.md

 3. **Select Algorithm**: Choose a sorting algorithm from the dropdown menu.

-4. **Press Play**: Click the "Play" button to initiate the visualization.
+4. **Press Play**: Click the "Sort kar Bro!" button to initiate the visualization.

 ## Supported Algorithms